 We expect to see an increase in enquiries from potential visitors and of course the aim is to see the enquiries translated into bookings for you.
 We naturally want people to be able to access as much information as possible about organising their walking holiday along Offa’s Dyke.
 With this in mind we would very much like to include you and your business in our accommodation listing for 2021.

-We are looking for advertisers for our 2021 accommodation guide which is published on both our website and as a hard copy.
-We are keeping the costs as low as possible – our prices have not increased since 2008.
-A website listing costs £38 with an additional listing in the book costing another £30.
-If you are interested then simply email email@example.com leaving your phone number and we will contact you.
+Our 2021 hard copy accommodation guide has now been printed but businesses can arrange to advertise on the website at any time during the year.
+We are keeping the costs as low as possible – our prices have not increased since 2008 and a single website listing costing £38.
+If you are interested then simply email firstname.lastname@example.org leaving your phone number and we will contact you.

 This link will take you to our accommodation page with a map of the National Trail and Welsh borders.
 Click on a section of map to reveal icons for individual properties.
 Simply follow the links from there to see the property information https://offasdyke.org.uk/where-to-stay/accommodation-on-offas-dyke/